robertdfrench/guarantee-resource-cleanup/README.md

-# Forced Cleanup Pattern in C
+# Guaranteed Cleanup Pattern in C
 RAII is not well suited for resources that might [back talk][1] when we try to close them.
 Instead, we look at a pattern where function pointers must be provided for each failure case, so that we can make a compile-time guarantee